marvlosphere/seet-election/SETUP_GUIDE.md

 ## Step 2 — Set Up SMS (Termii)

-Termii is a Nigerian SMS provider.
+Termii is a Nigerian SMS provider .
 This is how tokens get to students.

 1. Go to **https://termii.com** and create an account
 2. Verify your account and top up with some credit (very cheap per SMS)